General Information Questions:

 5. Question: What are our office hours?

-received the information, please take the time to thoroughly read everything.
-Then if you would like to have what we call
+Once you have received the information, please take the time to thoroughly read everything.
+Then if you would like to have

-a design/price consultation, please call the office to set that up.
-If it is a stock plan, an estimate can be given during
+what we call a design/price consultation, please call the office to set that up.
+If it is a stock plan, an estimate can be

-the design price consultation however, if there is any customizing done to a stock plan or if it is a complete custom plan,
+given during the design price consultation however, if there is any customizing done to a stock plan or if it is a complete

 7. Question: What do you need in order to order a house?